CELEBRANT OR REGISTRAR

 Do You Need a Registrar?

-Yes — for the legal paperwork.
-You can do that part either before or after your celebrant-led wedding.
+Yes — for the legal paperwork, which can be done anytime, either before or after your celebrant-led wedding.

 What you don’t need is a registrar-led ceremony if what you’re really looking for is something personal and memorable.

-For a ceremony that makes your guests laugh, cry, and say “that was so them” — then go for a celebrant.
+For a ceremony that’s going to make your guests laugh, cry, and say “that was so them” — then go for a celebrant.

 And if you’re leaning that way already... well, I know someone who’d love to help.